Contact Us

 The guidance on this website will provide you with all the information you will need to navigate your way through the exams and alleviate the worry.
 Please feel free to contact the school if you have any further questions or require support.
 Miss Kench and the Year 11 tutors are always at hand to offer guidance and support too.

-Please click the link below to access our 'On Track for Success' guidance booklet.
+Please click the link to access our 'On Track for Success' guidance booklet.
 This is intended to provide you with everything you will need to be successful in the summer

 Important Dates for Year 11